ggand0/ggando-website/content/blog/map.md

 This example shows that when **all relevant items are retrieved within the top-$K$**, $AP_1@K$ and $AP_2@K$ are identical.

 #### Ex2: $AP_1@K$ is 1.0, $AP_2@K$ is low
-A system returns a sequence: $$[1, 1, 0, 0, 0, 0, 0, 0, 0, 0]$$ where the actual total number of relevan item is 6 (4 items were missed).
+A system returns a sequence: $$[1, 1, 0, 0, 0, 0, 0, 0, 0, 0]$$ where the actual total number of relevant item is 6 (4 items were missed).
 <!--<img src="/vid/apk_ex1.gif" alt="img0" width="500" style="display: block; margin: auto;"/>-->

 $$